Bobby Bland: Later career

 In 1985, Bland signed a contract with Malaco Records, specialists in traditional Southern Black music, for which he made a series of albums while continuing to tour and appear at concerts with B. B. King.
 In the late '70s and throughout the '80s, most blues artists were performing for white audiences; however, Bland wanted to continue performing for African American audiences and felt that signing with Malaco Records would help him to do that.
 The two had collaborated on two albums in the 1970s.
 Despite occasional age-related ill health, Bland continued to record new albums for Malaco and perform occasional tours alone, with the guitarist and producer Angelo Earl and also with B. B. King, and performed at blues and soul festivals worldwide.
 In 1985, Bland's album Members Only on Malaco reached number 45 on Billboard's R&B albums chart, and the title song reached number 54 for R&B singles.
 It was his last chart single, and became Bland's signature song for the rest of his career.
 Bland was inducted into the Rock and Roll Hall of Fame in 1992.
 The Rock and Roll Hall of Fame described him as "second in stature only to B. B. King as a product of Memphis's Beale Street blues scene".

 Collaborations and tributes

-The Irish singer-songwriter Van Morrison was an early adherent of Bland, covering "Turn On Your Love Light" while with the band Them (he later covered "Ain't Nothing You Can't Do" on his 1974 live album It's Too Late to Stop Now), and Bland was an occasional guest singer at Morrison's concerts.
+Northern-Irish singer-songwriter Van Morrison was an early adherent of Bland, covering "Turn On Your Love Light" while with the band Them and later "Ain't Nothing You Can't Do" on his 1974 live album It's Too Late to Stop Now, and Bland was an occasional guest singer at Morrison's concerts.
 He also included a previously unreleased version of a March 2000 duet of Morrison and Bland singing "Tupelo Honey" on his 2007 compilation album, The Best of Van Morrison Volume 3.

 In 2008 the British singer and lead vocalist of Simply Red, Mick Hucknall, released the album Tribute to Bobby, containing songs associated with Bland.
 The album reached 18 in the UK Albums Chart.